 The Current State of Affairs

-Modernity dismantled the hierarchies of the past, as republics and religious fraternity with civic duty replaced monarchies.
+Modernity dismantled the hierarchies of the past, as republics and civic duty replaced monarchies and religious fraternity.
 Hurdled forth by enlightenment thinkers and those who championed their cause, modernity paved the way to our current state of affairs.
 The free-market promises that all can be successful by their merit, while the nation-state gives citizens a public forum in which to voice their beliefs.

 Yet under the pluralist and open surface lies a growing dissidence.
 Populism and globalism struggle in the United States and United Kingdom as New Yorkers rally against the Amazon headquarters and Britain marches forward with Brexit.
 A growing number of dissident factions idealize ‘traditionalism’ while practicing xenophobia and the response from the liberal establishment is a paradoxical demand for tolerance that represses any non-liberal ideology.